 The Canadian Experience Class (CEC) helps skilled workers who have at least one year of Canadian work experience, in the last three years, apply for permanent residency.
 To qualify you’ll need to meet the following requirements:

-The Provincial Nominee Program (PNP) was designed to help 11 of Canada’s 13 provinces and territories fill the labour needs of the region and help boost the economy.
+The Provincial Nominee Program (PNP) was designed to help 11 of Canada’s 13 provinces and territories fill the labor needs of the region and help boost the economy.

 To qualify to apply for permanent residency through a PNP, you would have to be able to show that you have relevant work experience and a job offer from a company in the province you are applying to.

-Each province has its own requirements and collectively has over 80 different streams or programs to choose from.
+Each province has its requirements and collectively has over 60 different streams or programs to choose from.
 Below are the participating provinces with PNPs.

 There are various programs aimed at helping to develop and support smaller communities and regions in Canada.
-Two, in particular, have already helped thousands of newcomers make their way to Atlantic Canada as well as various rural regions in Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia.
+Two, in particular, have already helped thousands of newcomers make their way to Atlantic Canada and various rural regions in Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia.
 These two programs are the Atlantic Immigration Program and The Rural and Northern Immigration Pilot.

 Atlantic Immigration Program